 Bird watching: this is another common activity within the Tarangire during which devotees will be able to spot various bird species.

-Climate in Tarangire National park
+The climate in Tarangire National park

 Tarangire National Park receives an average of 650mm of rain a year, has a bimodal precipitation pattern, with the long rains occurring in March-May, the short rains in November and December.
 It is especially hot between November and the beginning of January, with temperatures peaking around 29°C, and the nights are warm.
-While daytime temperatures rare fall below 25°C, the nights are considerably cooler during the long dry season.
+While daytime temperatures rarely fall below 25°C, the nights are considerably cooler during the long dry season.

 How to get there

-By air; Flying into Kilimanjaro International AirPort (KIA) is the best option to get to Tarangire.
+By air; Flying into Kilimanjaro International Airport (KIA) is the best option to get to Tarangire.
 This is located, 46 kilometers (29 Miles) from Arusha.
 Another possibility is to fly into Julius Nyerere International Airport (DAR) which is near Dar es Salaam and then arranging for a domestic flight at Arusha Airport (ARK).

 By road; The distance from Arusha to Tarangire National Park is approximately 140 km and takes about three hours’ drive to access the park.
 Unfortunately, many people identify a safari to Tarangire as a loner Safari, however visiting this park in the dry season will offer you remarkable wildlife views especially if you explore the southern part of the park.
 Tarangire ranks as part of the famous northern safari circuit and is definitely visited alongside with Serengeti and theNgorongoro crater.
 Arusha town is a starting point to many for most of the safaris to this circuit.